Space-Engineers-Modding/modding-reference/_doc/tutorials/tools/3d-modelling/seut/mirroring/troubleshooting.md

 ![](/modding-reference/assets/images/tutorials/seut/mirroring_huge-objects.png)

-The reason is that Keen tends to model in 10x size and then scale the top object (that all other objects are parented to) down to 0.1 .
+The reason for this is that Keen tends to model in 10x size and then scale the top object (that all other objects are parented to) down to 0.1 .
 This then also scales down all child objects.
-Because of the method SEUT uses to create an instance, this parenting is not applied to the instances and so the child objects are displayed in their original size.
+Because of the method SEUT uses to create an instance, **this parenting is not applied to the instances** and so the child objects are displayed in their original size.

-This is a purely visual issue for the duration that `Mirroring Mode` is activated.
-After the mode is deactivated, the instances are cleared up and the problem disappears - there is no lasting damage to your model.
+This is a **purely visual issue** for the duration that `Mirroring Mode` is activated.
+After the mode is deactivated, the instances are cleared up and the problem disappears - **there is no lasting damage to your model**.

 In order to fix this issue, do the following: